 - What are the main things I need to put in my research proposal?

-You should provide several things in your research proposal, which you can read about on our research proposal page.
+You should provide several things in your research proposal.
 These include:

 - a good, engaging and descriptive title